ABAC via tokens

 Parameters are defined at the Worksheet level within ThoughtSpot.
 Parameters have a data type and a default value set by the Worksheet author.

-Worksheet filters can reference Worksheet formulas once they have been created, which creates the security layer out of the result of the formula.
+To use a Parameter, you’ll create a formula on the Worksheet or Model.
+Worksheet filters can reference Worksheet formulas once they have been created, which creates the security layer out of the result derived from the formula.

 All of these Worksheet-level features are set by clicking Edit on the Worksheet, then expanding the menu on the left sidebar: